Import Analytics Goals & Transactions into AdWords Conversion Tracking

-In addition to importing Analytics goals and transactions into AdWords Conversion Tracking, you can also view Analytics metrics - like Bounce Rate, Avg.
-Visit Duration, and Pages/Visit - on your AdWords Campaigns and Ad groups tabs.
-To learn how, read See Google Analytics data within your AdWords account.
+In addition to importing Analytics Goals and transactions into AdWords Conversion Tracking, you can also view Analytics metrics—like Bounce Rate, Avg.
+Session Duration, and Pages/Session—on your AdWords Campaigns and Ad groups tabs.
+To learn how, read See Google Analytics data in AdWords reports.

-AdWords Conversion Tracking starts importing the data from your Analytics account starting from the day that you clicked Import.
+AdWords Conversion Tracking starts importing the data from your Analytics account starting from the day you clicked Import.
 Historical data from before this date is not added to conversion tracking.
-Your goals appear alongside your conversion data, in both your Conversions page and AdWords reports, within two days.
+Your Goals appear alongside your conversion data in your Conversions page and AdWords reports within two days.

-When you import a goal from Analytics into AdWords Conversion Tracking, it will have the same name as it does in Analytics, followed by its view name in parentheses.
-For example, an Analytics goal named "Sign Ups" located in a view called "Master View" will be named "Sign Ups (Master View)" in AdWords Conversion Tracking.
-If you want to change the name of an imported goal, you'll need to make the edit in Analytics.
-The change will later be reflected in your AdWords account.
+When you import a Goal from Analytics into AdWords Conversion Tracking, it has the same name as it does in Analytics, followed by its view name in parentheses.
+For example, an Analytics Goal named "Sign Ups" located in a view called "Master View" is named "Sign Ups (Master View)" in AdWords Conversion Tracking.
+If you want to change the name of an imported Goal, you need to make the change in Analytics.
+The change is then reflected in your AdWords account.

 To learn more about how AdWords Conversion Tracking works with Analytics once the two are linked, read Conversion Tracking and Google Analytics.